-Struggling with a substance abuse disorder can make it difficult to live a normal, happy, and fulfilling life.
+Struggling with a substance use disorder can make it difficult to live a happy and fulfilling life.
 When you develop a physical or psychological addiction, you can prioritize your substance use over everything else in your life, including your friends, family, and career.
-Addiction can not only damage your physical and emotional health, but it also has the potential to send you to an early grave.
+Reaching out for help from a treatment center that offers an addiction aftercare program can make a difference.

 Addiction and Recovery

-Addiction is a chronic and progressive mental health disease that has no known cause.
-That means anyone, regardless of age, race, gender, or background, can develop a substance abuse disorder.
+Addiction is a chronic and progressive mental health concern that has no known cause.
+That means anyone, regardless of age, race, gender, or background, can develop a substance use disorder.
 It also means that recovery requires managing your symptoms throughout your lifetime, which can sometimes become overwhelming.

 When you develop an addiction, your brain’s pleasure and reward center is altered and associates your substance of choice, as well as anything that reminds you of it, with happiness and pleasure.
 Even when you have achieved a sustained period of sobriety, triggers can lead to intense cravings.
 Learning how to cope with cravings is a central part of substance abuse treatment because it’s impossible to avoid triggers.